 Your IP address is like a digital fingerprint identifying your device and online location.
 It’s essential for connecting to the web but poses security risks if it falls into the wrong hands.

 One way an attacker could obtain your IP address is through social engineering tactics such as phishing emails or phone calls.
-They may pretend to be from a legitimate organisation and ask you to click on a link or download an attachment that contains malware designed to collect information about your device.
+They may pretend to be from a legitimate organization and ask you to click on a link or download an attachment that contains malware designed to collect information about your device.

-An attacker with advanced hacking skills could use various techniques such as port scanning, packet sniffing, or exploiting vulnerabilities in software programmes running on your computer to gain access to your network and steal sensitive data, including IPs.
+An attacker with advanced hacking skills could use various techniques such as port scanning, packet sniffing, or exploiting vulnerabilities in software programs running on your computer to gain access to your network and steal sensitive data, including IPs.

 Websites and Apps

 When you visit websites or use apps online, they can log information about you, including cookies stored in browsers that often contain user IDs (unique numbers assigned by sites) and other tracking methods advertisers use, like pixels that track user movements across different pages.
 All this data collected over time can help a malicious actor identify users’ devices without knowing their IPs.

 In addition to these proactive measures, consider utilizing tools like firewalls and intrusion detection systems (IDS) for added protection against unauthorized access attempts targeting both personal devices and corporate networks alike.